Fabulously Easy Pulled Pork Wraps.

 Easy Mexican Pulled Pork Wraps

 With all this chaos and carnage after school I can barely hear myself think.
 So this recipe for Mexican Pulled Pork Wraps is my shoulder to lean on.
-About as simple as it gets I can make it in my sleep.
-It is delicious and very importantly make ahead.
+About as simple as it gets I can make pulled pork in my sleep.
+It is delicious, versatile and very importantly make ahead.
 I have made it so many times it’s like a pair of big, old and terribly off white comfy pants.
 Being totally make ahead it stops me having heart palpitations when I’ve got to cater for anymore than four.
 My absolute, absolute favourite sort of recipe……This time I am making it two days ahead along with roasted peppers and onions before nestling it down in tupperware for the long journey ahead.
 I’m planning to take it on our caravan trip this weekend along with pots of sour cream and strong cheese for much dolloping and scattering.

 I also do this Pork Shoulder just as Roast Pork Baps with incredible Pork Gravy and Apple Sauce.
 Perfect for Bonfire Night or any occasion where a fabulous fist full of Roast Meat is applicable.
 Let’s face it….anywheres.